Hebald Forest

 BEFORE

 Problem: The old cave was too messy with no clear direction of where to go.
-The main objective that was collecting the gem was poorly designed and had no feedback whatsoever, leaving the player confused at the after leaving the cave, not knowing if he had completed the cave.
+The main objective that was collecting the gem was poorly designed and had no feedback whatsoever, leaving the player confused after leaving the cave, not knowing if he had completed or not this level.

 AFTER